Andy-Aseye/task-manager-app/README.md

 Here is a simple guide to installing and running the Task Manager app:

+This is a link to the hosted site: https://task-manager-app-rose-tau.vercel.app/

 - First, copy the link from the GitHub clone dropdown:

 Run "git clone <link>" in the terminal of your IDE